Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 Charging Speeds

-So the charging speeds on the Anker powercore III match the Otterbox Wireless Charger.
+So the charging speeds on the Anker Powercore III match the Otterbox Wireless Charger.
 18w for wired and 10w for wireless.
-Which for your everyday power banks seems pretty average.
-And with the recent iPhone 15 Pro quoted at 20w it’ll only be a little slower than from an outlet.
-However some devices like the S23 Ultra can reach up to 45w.
+A fair bit slower than the newer GaN chargers.
+And with the recent iPhone 15 Pro quoted at 20w, it’ll only be a little slower than from an outlet.
+However, some devices like the S23 Ultra can reach up to 45w.
 Charging the Powercore III itself takes around 4.5 hours.

 However it’s worth taking into consideration that these are much newer devices and the Powercore III is a few years old.
 Anker does supply newer battery packs which can match these speeds, but that only feels necessary if your device can support it and you are heavily reliant on your battery pack.